isl-org/DeepLagrangianFluids/README.md

     ./create_data.sh
     ```

+### Data download
+If you want to skip the data generation step you can download training and validation data from this [link](https://drive.google.com/file/d/1B2uszVnS4qj8momjr73k_-iJixjZuNL0).
+The training data has been generated with the scripts in this repository.
+The validation data corresponds to the data used in the paper.

 ### Training scripts
 To train the model with the generated data simply run ```scripts/train_network.py``` from within the ```scripts``` folder.
 The script will create a folder ```train_network``` with snapshots and log files.